ghmoon90/logdataplot/README.md

 2. it will download python 3.7.9-amd64, update pip, install required package automatically.

 # user instruction
+1. run logplot.py by click button
-1. load files by click button.
+2. load files by click button.
-2. select a file from file select dropdown list
+3. select a file from file select dropdown list
-3. select the data from the column select listbox, and click add button.
+4. select the data from the column select listbox, and click add button.
-4. to depict a graph on new window, click plot graph button.
+5. to depict a graph on new window, click plot graph button.
-5. you can show or hide the grid by click grid checkbox.
+6. you can show or hide the grid by click grid checkbox.
-6. by remove the data from column, you can erase the data from selection, and hide the data on next graph.
+7. by remove the data from column, you can erase the data from selection, and hide the data on next graph.